WycliffeAssociates/Tech-Advance-Training/docs/Orature Recording Modes - Narration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For recording audio of an existing written translation in the same
 language.
-The translators perform the 8 MAST steps during the
+The translators perform the 8 steps during the
 translation process, but the recording takes place after the translation
 has been approved.
 1. Click on the plus sign on the Orature home page in
 the blue box.
 In the upper left corner.
 2. Find the Narration Mode and